adinb/adinb.github.io/_posts/2018-12-12-hello-world-vita.md

 {% include image.html url="/images/hello_world_livearea.jpg" max-width="100px" description="Livearea display" %}
 {% include image.html url="/images/hello_world.jpg" max-width="100px" description="Pardon the angle, but Hello world!" %}

 Building and running Hello World application on your Vita is exciting, no?
-In the next part I am going to build a third party library and use it in my own application.
+In the next part I am going to build a third party library and use it in my own application, but for now you can check [this post]({{site.baseurl}}{% link _posts/2018-12-16-interlude-emulator.md %}) about testing your PS Vita application in your PC.

 Stay tuned!